 Historically, our results of operations have been subject to seasonal factors.
 Stronger demand for our products has historically occurred in our fourth quarter primarily due to our customers' capital expenditure budget cycles and our sales compensation incentive programs.
 Our first and third quarters have historically been our weakest quarters for overall unit demand.
-Although the first quarter has had higher volumes in recent years from the successful introduction of new products, it is typically a slow quarter for capital expenditures in general.
+The first quarter is typically a slow quarter for capital expenditures in general.
 The third quarter is typically when we see our largest volume of educational related sales, which normally qualify for special discounts as part of our long-term penetration strategy.